MannLabs/PeptDeep-HLA/README.md

 A deep learning-model that predicts if a HLA peptide is present or not.

-This is a sub-module of [AlphaPeptDeep](https://github.com/mannlabs/alphapeptdeep), and see our [publication](https://www.biorxiv.org/content/10.1101/2022.07.14.499992) for details.
+This is a sub-package of [AlphaPeptDeep](https://github.com/mannlabs/alphapeptdeep), and see our [publication](https://www.biorxiv.org/content/10.1101/2022.07.14.499992) for details.

 ## Installation

-After installing anaconda, please clone and install this package using commands below:
+After installing [anaconda](https://www.anaconda.com/), please clone and install this package using commands below:

 ```bash
 cd path/to/place/this/package